The Technics SL-1200G turntable is now on sale, following the limited release of the special edition SL-1200GAE (which sold out in minutes).

-Originally rumoured to cost £2799, the turntable is priced at £2999 (Sevenoaks (opens in new tab), Richer Sounds (opens in new tab)), that slight increase possibly due to the recent drop in value of the pound sterling.
+Originally rumoured to cost £2799, the turntable is priced at £2999 (Sevenoaks, Richer Sounds), that slight increase possibly due to the recent drop in value of the pound sterling.

 Ever since the return of the Technics brand in 2014, a new Technics deck seemed inevitable and the good news was confirmed in 2015, when Technics revealed a prototype turntable at the IFA show in Berlin.
 The finished article broke cover at CES 2016.

 There have been two new models released in 2016 - the limited edition SL-1200GAE and now the standard SL-1200G.

 Speaking to What Hi-Fi? earlier in the year, Technics CTO, Tetsuya Itani, explained the that the new deck was a complete redesign, requiring a brand new manufacturing process, using all new tools - and this made for an expensive turntable.

 "Because the original 1210 turntables were manufactured for so many years, the manufacturing process had got to a very low cost.
 Now we need to invest in all the tools again, and the price now is much higher than the 1970s."

 And that means it's a whole new Technics deck.
 “Everything is new… except for the dust cover," said Itani.
 "The weight of the platter is nearly three times the old '1200, and we also have a new motor, which is a very important point of the new model.
 The feet too.
 It’s heavy, the old 1200 was more plastic.